 self-regulation skills such as self-calming, waiting, asking for a break, asking for help, coping with separation and change.

 physical skills such as climbing stairs, riding a bike, using scissors, walking with a support frame, swimming, playing with balls, dancing.

 The possibilities are endless.
 VSM could also be used with elite athletes, stroke victims, rehabilitation, mental health and aged care, to name a few.
 Basically, any individual or group that could benefit from seeing an expected behaviour, learn a new skill, or improve on a skill.
 Elite athletes such as divers, swimmers and basketball players have all reaped the benefits of VSM in their performance.

 2. What sort of people does VSM have success with?

 VSM has been highly successful with people of various ages and abilities.
 It has been used for very young children aged 3, adults, elderly people and stroke victims.

 VSM is particularly suitable for people with Autism and intellectual or developmental disabilities.
-Extensive research has be done with Autism and VSM in USA.
+Extensive research has been done on Autism and VSM in the USA.